ccdc-opensource/on-site-webcsd/docs/configuration-and-customisation.md

       - ./path/to/structure/files:/structure-files
 ```

-Here the structure files in ./path/to/structure/files is mounted as /structure-files, which is where WebCSD will expect to find them.
+Here the structure files folder `./path/to/structure/files` is mounted as `/structure-files`, which is where WebCSD will expect to find them.

 The related files can be stored within a folder structure.
 It is important to note that any file links set up in the CSV file must point to the correct location of these files,
 otherwise the file will not download when the link is clicked.
 For example, given the folder structure: